-- Risk appetite: reviewing and overseeing the Group and NAB Risk Appetite Statement and Risk Management Strategy, covering existing and emerging financial and non-financial risks. - Risk management: reviewed the Board's annual Risk Management Declaration to APRA for the year ended 30 September 2022 and overseeing management's progress in addressing matters identified in that Declaration - Material risk updates: overseeing key material risk categories, including: Credit risk; Balance Sheet & Liquidity risk; Market risk; Operational risk; Compliance risk; Conduct risk; and Sustainability risk.
-The Board has retained direct oversight of Strategic risk. - Compliance culture: continued focus on regulatory and legislative requirements and the controls and compliance environment to monitor adherence and shortcomings. - Controls environment: continued review of the health and transformation of controls. - Audit matters: reviewing key internal audit findings and insights, including monitoring management's response to matters raised. - Technology: reviewing updates relating to the technology risk profile, technology resilience, technology currency debt, and cyber risks. - External environment: reviewing regular updates on credit, market and liquidity conditions and the impact of external conditions on certain portfolios. - Capital and liquidity: continued emphasis on monitoring and reviewing the level of capital and liquidity held by the Group.
+Committee purpose 2023 areas of focus Relevant information Supports the Board with oversight of the Group's risk profile, Risk • Risk appetite: reviewing and overseeing the Group and NAB Risk Appetite Statement and Risk Management Strategy, covering existing and emerging financial and non-financial risks.
+Must have a minimum of three independent non- executive directors.
+Management Framework (covering financial, non-financial and Al, Management Declaration to APRA for the year ended 30 September 2022 and overseeing management's progress in Has members who also sit on the Audit Committee and People & Remuneration Committee. emerging risks), material risks, risk mitigation addressing matters identified in that Declaration.
+2023 Members: practices, adherence Material risk updates: overseeing key material risk categories, • Simon McKeon (Committee Chair) to Board approved risk appetite and including: Credit risk; Balance Sheet & Liquidity risk; Market risk; Operational risk; Compliance risk; Conduct risk; and David Armstrong internal compliance and Sustainability risk.
+The Board has retained direct oversight of Kathryn Fagg control systems, while Strategic risk.
+Compliance culture: continued focus on regulatory and legislative requirements and the controls and compliance Peeyush Gupta guiding management's promotion and • Carolyn Kay (from July 2023) maintenance of a risk- environment to monitor adherence and shortcomings.
+The Group CRO, Group CFO, Executive, Internal Audit and senior executives of the Group's external auditor, EY, attended all eligible Committee based culture.
+Controls environment: continued review of the health and transformation of controls.
+Audit matters: reviewing key internal audit findings and insights, including monitoring management's response to matters raised. meetings.
+The Board Chair and the Group CEO attended the majority of meetings.
+Technology: reviewing updates relating to the technology risk profile, technology resilience, technology currency debt, and cyber risks.
+J • External environment: reviewing regular updates on credit, market and liquidity conditions and the impact of external conditions on certain portfolios.

+Capital and liquidity: continued emphasis on monitoring and reviewing the level of capital and liquidity held by the Group.